Soulsoup

-"Soulsoup" is a song recorded by Japanese band Official Hige Dandism.
+"Soulsoup" (stylized in all caps) is a song recorded by Japanese band Official Hige Dandism.
 The song was released on December 13, 2023, under Irori Records.
 The song served as the theme song for the movie Spy × Family Code: White.

 Background

 Official Hige Dandism had previously written "Mixed Nuts" for Spy × Family during season 1.
 In October 2023, the band announced the song "Soulsoup" as the theme song for Spy × Family Code: White.

 Lyrics

 The lyrics of "Soulsoup" have been described as "a metaphorical soup representing life's struggles, resonate well with the narrative."

 Music video

 The music video, which was directed by Hidenobu Tanabe, was published on YouTube on December 12, 2023.